Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Data application

 Figure \ref{fig:itemprob} shows the estimated conditional response probabilities $\hat{\phi}_{jy|u}$ for each type of non-haematological toxicity under the selected model M5, which can be used for interpreting the latent states.
 In each toxicity-panel, each column refers to a different latent state $u\in\{1,2,3,4\}$.
-State 1 seems to correspond to people in good conditions, since for all non-haematological toxicities the most probable category was the absence of the adverse event.
-State 2 seems to correspond to patients with non-severe nausea and was the only state where \textit{drug-specific} toxicities occurred with a relevant probability, especially for ototoxicity where $\hat{\phi}_{51|2}=0.429$.
+People in good conditions are allocated in state 1, since for all non-haematological toxicities the most probable category was the absence of the adverse event.
+State 2 seems to correspond to patients with non-severe nausea and it was the only state where \textit{drug-specific} toxicities occurred with a relevant probability, especially for ototoxicity where $\hat{\phi}_{51|2}=0.429$.
 State 3 seems to be characterized by patients undergoing only nausea or vomiting, mostly moderate or severe.
-State 4 seems to correspond to people with multiple \textit{generic} toxicities - mostly severe or moderate - with the certainty of having nausea ($\hat{\phi}_{10|4}=0$).
+In State 4 people with multiple \textit{generic} toxicities - mostly severe or moderate - with the certainty of having nausea ($\hat{\phi}_{10|4}=0$) are present.
 Based on these results, the following LOTox states labelling were derived: \begin{itemize} \item State 1:\, quite good conditions (non-toxic) $\rightarrow$ \textit{no LOTox} \item State 2:\, non-severe nausea with possible \textit{drug-specific} AEs $\rightarrow$ \textit{moderate LOTox} \item State 3:\, moderate/severe nausea/vomiting only $\rightarrow$ \textit{low LOTox} (limited to nausea) \item State 4:\, multiple severe/moderate \textit{generic} toxicities $\rightarrow$ \textit{high LOTox}. \end{itemize} Note that the states numbering (from 1 to 4) does not correspond with the progressive severity of overall toxicity burden (from \textit{no} to \textit{high}).

 Table \ref{t:param} displays the estimated regression parameters $\bm{\hat \beta}_u=\left(\hat \beta_{0u},\hat \beta_{1u}\right)$ for the initial probabilities in Equation (\ref{eq:M5delta}) and the estimated transition probabilities $\hat \tau_{u \mid \bar{u}}$ in Equation (\ref{eq:M5tau}).
 The estimated intercepts indicates that for 15-year patients the most prevalent state at cycle 1 was \textit{low LOTox} state 3 (limited to nausea), followed by \textit{no LOTox} state 1, \textit{high LOTox} state 4 and \textit{moderate LOTox} state 2.
 The estimates for $age$ were all positive, indicating that older individuals reported a higher overall severity at the first cycle compared to younger patients.
 The estimated transition probabilities $\hat \tau_{u \mid \bar{u}}$ shows a quite high persistence in the same state, especially for non-toxic state 1 and moderate state 2, where \textit{drug-specific AEs} may also lead to permanent conditions (see Appendix Table \ref{t:ctcae}).
 The highest transition probability was 15.6\% and was observed from the \textit{high LOTox} state 4, where the effects of \textit{generic AEs} are reversible and temporary, to the first non-toxic state.
 Other transitions were observed from \textit{high LOTox} state 4 to nausea/vomiting only in state 3 (8.7\%) and from \textit{low LOTox} state 3 (limited to nausea) to \textit{no LOTox} state 1 (10.7\%) or \textit{high LOTox} state 4 (8.2\%).
 The remaining transition probabilities were always lower than 8\%.